 Bear in mind that you need your customers to be comfortable during the interview to get accurate answers.
 One of the significant problems of in-person interviews is that you might take some of the responses with a grain of salt.

 One factor that may affect the answer of the customer is their psychological tendency, also known as the social desirability bias.
 It means, the customer you interview may not be thrilled by every aspect of your business, but they are satisfied enough to continue purchasing at the store.
-Their answers may not be a 100% truthful at the interview for they wish to continue their journey at the place.
-This is why they will tell you what you want to hear rather than saying what they feel.
+Their answers may not be 100% truthful during the interview for they wish to continue their journey at the place.
+This is why they will tell you what you want to hear rather than say what they feel.

 Social desirability bias is something that you want to avoid when interviewing your customer.
 This can only happen when your customers are comfortable enough to answer truthfully so you can make the right improvements.
 Let them know that their opinion is valued and you want to hear your criticism.
 Ensure that you won’t be offended by their evaluation of the product and services.
-Create a bond which doesn’t change the result of your analysis.
+Create a bond that doesn’t change the result of your analysis.

 If you want to generate more revenue, it is important that you figure out what your customers want.
 With the help of surveys and interviews, you can find the expectations and requirements of your potential and work your way to meet their expectations.

-Surveys and interviews are useful tools which can provide you with insight into where you need to improve.
+Surveys and interviews are useful tools that can provide you with insight into where you need to improve.
 Not just that, conducting surveys and interviews can help in showing your customers that you value their opinion and increase their loyalty to your brand.

 You need to make sure that each survey and interview you conduct must be focused particularly on your business objective and goals.
 Keep them short and simple, so they are interested in taking the survey.
-Make your customers comfortable to say what they feel so you can be accurate to understand what they need.
+Make your customers comfortable saying what they feel so you can be accurate to understand what they need.